Topics covered

 How does Paycom simplify time-off requests?

 A PTO accrual policy is only effective if employees actually use it.
-But for many organizations, time off is a hassle to manage.
-For supervisors, these requests can force them to manually approve or deny a request then calculate the new balance — all while still making sure they have coverage for upcoming shifts.
+But for many organizations, time off is a hassle to manage or is not managed at all.
+For supervisors, these requests can force them to manually approve or deny a request, then calculate the new balance — all while still making sure they have coverage for upcoming shifts.

 And if it takes days or weeks to respond, employees may have to: